Diversity Visa Lottery (GreenCard Lottery)

 The number of diversity visas available per year has been 50, 000, after the implementation of the NACARA (Nicaraguan Adjustment and Central American Relief Act) in 1996.
 Thus 5,000 visas are reserved for Nicaraguans, Cubans, Guatemalanas, Salvadorans, and those from former Soviet bloc countries who had arrived to the United States as asylees, and who have remained in the United States for at least 5 years, since December 1, 1995.
 These visas granted under the NACARA are valid for asylees and their dependents.

 Our Law Office will prepare, review, and submit your application for the low fee of $45 per individual, or $75 for a family (husband and wife).
-Our immigration law office will gather and review your information, and prepare it for submission during the next application cycle in October, 2013.
+Our immigration law office will gather and review your information, and prepare it for submission during the next application cycle in October, 2014.
+Contact our immigration law office for details.

 To see if you are eligible for other U.S. visas or green cards, please check out our main site ImmiLawyers.com You may be eligible to enter the United States through other methods of immigration.